benjaminwangg/cv/README.md

 *Modeling*: Utilize KerasCV's EfficientNetV2 pre-trained on ImageNet for feature extraction, fine-tuning it to classify different patterns of brain activity.
 *Training*: Implement a custom learning rate scheduler to optimize model training, employing techniques like MixUp and RandomCutout for data augmentation.
 *Evaluation*: Use Kullback-Leibler Divergence as the loss function and the primary metric for model performance evaluation.
-*Inference*: Generate predictions on the test set and prepare a submission file for competition entry.
 **Results**
-The model's performance is evaluated using the KL Divergence metric, which directly correlates with how well the predicted distribution of brain activity patterns aligns with the true distribution.
-Through iterative training and hyperparameter tuning, the model achieves a promising score, demonstrating its capability to effectively classify harmful brain activity.
+The model's performance is evaluated using the KL Divergence metric

 ***How to Run***
 Install the necessary libraries using pip install.
 Ensure data sources are correctly linked and accessible in the /kaggle/input directory. for this run the first part of notebook, ports over dataset from Kaggle Run the notebook cells sequentially, from data loading to model inference.
-Submit the generated prediction file to the competition or use it for further analysis.

 **REFERENCES**